-If you’re 62 or over you can get an interagency pass to get a $20 annual or $80-lifetime pass to the National Parks and 50% off other park and forest services including camping.
+If you’re 62 or over you can get an interagency pass to get a $20 annual or $80-lifetime pass to the National Parks and federal recreational lands and 50% off other park and forest services including camping.

 The best thing you can do is ask

 Whenever you go to a restaurant, attraction, hotel, or store, ask if they offer a senior discount.
 Make sure to join AARP for access to their opportunities as they change often.
 Enjoy the savings and have fun.